AbdullahAlz/operniam/README.md

     ackermann(5, 0) = 65533

 ## `remover.c`
-This is an interesting program, it finds the **latest** occurrence of a given string in every line of a text file and removes the contents of that line up to, and including, that String:
+This is an interesting program, it finds the **last** occurrence of a given string in every line of a text file and removes the contents of that line up to, and including, that String:

     String = "/"
     Any line = /folder1/folder2/file_x